nodejs/node/doc/api/test.md

 ## Filtering tests by name

-The [`--test-name-pattern`][] command-line option can be used to only run tests whose name matches the provided pattern.
+The [`--test-name-pattern`][] command-line option can be used to only run tests whose name matches the provided pattern, and the [`--test-skip-pattern`][] option can be used to skip tests whose name matches the provided pattern.
 Test name patterns are interpreted as JavaScript regular expressions.
-The `--test-name-pattern` option can be specified multiple times in order to run nested tests.
+The `--test-name-pattern` and `--test-skip-pattern` options can be specified multiple times in order to run nested tests.
 For each test that is executed, any corresponding test hooks, such as `beforeEach()`, are also run.
 Tests that are not executed are omitted from the test runner output.

 Given the following test file, starting Node.js with the `--test-name-pattern="test [1-3]"` option would cause the test runner to execute